bright/bright.github.io/_posts/2015-01-25-anchor-child-element-click.md

 Now it is obvious why a default action of an `anchor` is executed even though a `click` event did not bubble up from its child.

 *This article is cross-posted with [my personal blog](http://miensol.pl)*

+*This article is available at [a new location](https://brightinventions.pl/blog/anchor-child-element-click)*